Honda Civic (eighth generation): Markets

 In Hong Kong, the right-hand drive Civic (FA1) was made in Japan but shares its exterior with the North American-market Civic.
 Two models (1.8 Deluxe and 1.8 VTi) are sold, sharing the same engine (R18A) with minor differences in appearance and equipment, e.g. side mirror turn signal light, side airbags and cruise control.
 In the facelift model, the more expensive VTi model comes with paddle shifters.

 In Malaysia, the eighth-generation Civic was first launched in March 2006 and then facelifted in March 2009.
 In July 2010, a 1.8S-L variant was introduced.
 Prior to this, only two variants were offered: 1.8S and 2.0S.

+In Singapore, the Civic was first launched in March 2006, initially with two engine options, 1.8L and 2.0L, with variants such as the base VTI (with two tone leather seats), mid VTI-S (with paddle shifters, steering wheel controls, turn signals on mirrors) and the top 2.0L SI variant.
+Later in end 2007, the base 1.8L VTI variant was replaced with a 1.6L engine model.
+In 2008, base and mid models were updated with 15” inch front discs.
+A 1.3L hybrid model was also launched at the same time.